-The Master of Laws (LL.M.) degree program at Cornell Law School is a one-year program designed for practicing attorneys and recent law school graduates who have earned a first degree in law outside the United States.
-Through the LL.M. program, students increase their understanding of American legal principles and can further develop a specialization in law.
+The Master of Laws (LL.M.) degree at Cornell Law School is a one-year program designed for practicing attorneys and recent law school graduates who have earned a first degree in law outside the United States.
+Through the General LL.M. program, students increase their understanding of American legal principles and can further develop a legal specialization.

 Back to Top